sidzz-cosmos/csir_npl_work/Key.md

 ### Weights and Coefficients

-For linear SVMs, the weight vector \( \mathbf{w} \) directly reflects the importance of each feature.
+For linear SVMs, the weight vector *w* directly reflects the importance of each feature.
 The magnitude of each weight indicates the relevance of the corresponding gene.
 Higher absolute values of weights suggest greater importance for classification.

 ## Steps to Identify Relevant Genes